 Hoarding is an anxiety disorder.
 A person with this disorder is unable to get rid of things, even things of no value.
 These could include newspaper clippings, old receipts, containers, even trash.
 A person diagnosed with this disorder goes to an extreme to save things.
 They cannot throw away or donate items.
 This disorder can interfere with a person’s relationships at home and work.
-It can lead to unsafe conditions in his or her home.
+It can lead to unsafe conditions in their home.
 It can even be a fire hazard.

 Hoarding is different from collecting.
 Collectors save things of value.
 This might include coins, antique cars, and other things they can sell or showcase.
 Hoarding disorder is more common in men than women.
 It can run in families.
 It is common in older adults over the age of 55.
+It can be mild or severe.

 Symptoms of hoarding may include:

-- Problems with getting rid of things you no longer need or use.
+- Problems with getting rid of things you no longer need or use

 Path to improved well being